This Day in History: Puerto Rico becomes a part of the United States

 By the terms of the treaty, Cuban independence was recognized.
 Puerto Rico and Guam were ceded to the United States, and the Philippines was sold to the U.S. for $20 million.
 In a separate but simultaneous move, the United States annexed Hawaii.

 Today, of course, Puerto Rico is a United States territory.
 It never became a state, as Hawaii did.
 Should it become one?
-The question has been controversial and is sure to be revisited in coming months.
+The question has been controversial in the past and no doubt will remain so.